 Valuable items should not be brought into school as they cannot be taken into the exam area.
 The school takes no responsibility for items lost or stolen.

-Mobile phones and Smart Phones must not be taken into the examination room or anywhere near the room.
+Mobile Phones, Smart Phones, and Smart Watches must not be taken into the examination room or anywhere near the room.
 If a mobile is found on a student or even if a phone goes off during an examination, the examination paper may be disqualified.
 Please see Unauthorised Items poster.

 Students leaving Smithills School in any summer term will be contacted by the following November to inform them that their Examination certificates are available for collection from school (they must be signed for).
 These certificates are very important and cannot be replaced – when you apply to college, university and for jobs you will need to show your certificates to prove your qualifications.